Spomky-Labs/JoseBundle/Resources/doc/config/keys.md

             rsa: # Type of key.
 In this case, the key is a random RSA key.
                 size: 4096 # Key size in bits
                 storage_path: "/Path/To/The/Storage/File.key" # Path of the file
+                is_public: true # Indicates the service will be public or private.
+This option is availble to all key sources
-                additional_values: # You can add custom values
+                key_configuration: # You can add custom values
                     alg: 'RS256'
                     use: 'sig'
 ```